sprollucy/Tarkov-Twitch-Bot-Working/README.md

 -A trader reset timer that tracks when items are restocked for the real sweats
 -Twitch chat incorporation
 -Twitch Bits for commands(not fully working)
--Easy to use UI
+-Easy to use UI(WIP)
--Fun and easy commands
+-Fun and easy commands(WIP)
+-Customizable cooldowns for commands
+-Togglable commands to pick what commands you want(incomplete)

 ## Upcoming Features
 -Bot moderation